BACK TO HOME PAGE .

 - Dimensions: 18.5 x 3.4 x 3.4 cm.

 For viewing the Tyndal Effect.
 What's the Tyndall Effect?
-The easy explanation is that its light shining off microscopic particles in a liquid.
-It's a way to see the normally invisible colloidal (particle) portion of your clear silver water.
-(Particles are not detectable by a TDS meter so this is the only way to be sure they are really IN there.)
+The easy explanation is that its light shining off microscopic colloidal particles in a liquid.
+It's a way to see the normally invisible colloidal portion of your clear silver water.
+(These particles are not detectable by a TDS meter so this is the only way to be sure they are really IN there.)
 See the photo below of the red laser line reflecting off the particles in the glass of clear colloidal silver.

 An example of the Tyndall Effect